pipe01/PiTUNG/docfx_project/articles/getting_started.md

 ## Setting up the environment

 First, you must create a Visual Studio project.
 Once it's loaded, go to its properties and set the target framework version to `.NET 3.5`.
+Alternatively, you can download the [mod template](https://github.com/pipe01/PiTUNG/raw/master/Mod%20Template.zip) and place it in `%HOMEPATH%\Documents\Visual Studio 2017\Templates\ProjectTemplates`.
+There will now be an entry in the "Create Project" dialog that will automatically set up a PiTUNG mod project for you!

 Then, you will need a PiTUNG binary.
 There are three ways of getting ahold of one: